I love Olympic figure skating.

 In the Olympic half-pipe, instead of flying tomatoes, we got rotten tomatoes and a gold medal winning iPod!

 This proves the point that the ideal candidate may not always be the one who looks the best on paper.
-It could be, but more often than not it goes back to a theme you see me write a lot about on this blog:
+It could be, but often it goes back to a theme you see me write a lot about on this blog:

 - It is about falling and getting back up.